MudroadWhite/New-Principia/notes/tactics.md

 - `rewrite <- thm` on `<->` is allowed
 - The `thm` for rewrite is recommended to provided its full parameter list, but can be omitted.

+Some of the examples showing how they can be simplified, are provided through chapter 9 & 10.

 ## How to use a `=` proposition(rewrite)
 Aka. the root of all evils.
 A clear way how `=` proposition interacts with other types of proposition is not clearly defined.
 By default, the best way to apply these propositions in Rocq is through `rewrite`.
 - `rewrite ->` on `=` is allowed